cwang23/CDPH-Breast-Cancer-Project/README.md

 2. Responses from a survey conducted from October to November 2017 by Civis Analytics
 3. Behavioral Risk Factor Surveillance System (BRFSS) 2016 data, which is publicly available at: https://www.cdc.gov/brfss/annual_data/annual_2016.html

-Only the de-identified survey response data is available in this repository.
+Only the de-identified survey response data from female participants (cdph_survey2017.csv) is available in this repository.
 The BRFSS 2016 data can be accessed via the link above.

 5,497 individuals participated in our survey, of which 59% were female and 41% were male.
 We asked participants about their insurance status.
 We also asked a battery of questions related to breast cancer risk factors as identified by the Centers for Disease Control (CDC) (https://www.cdc.gov/cancer/breast/basic_info/risk_factors.htm) and Cancer Treatment Centers of America (https://www.cancercenter.com/breast-cancer/risk-factors/).

 To prepare the data for modeling, we matched the survey responses we collected to Civis Analytics’s proprietary data.
 We then recoded the BRFSS 2016 data and appended it to our data.
 A R script to clean and recode the BRFSS 2016 data is available in this repository (“BRFSS2016_ETL.R”).

 We then used SEER 2010-2012 data to identify baseline risk values for breast cancer based off age and race.
 Using demographic information in Civis Analytics’s proprietary data, we were able to assign one of these baseline risk values to each individual in our data set.
 We also assigned relative risk values to each survey response by drawing on academic studies of breast cancer risk factors.
 We then multiplied the baseline risk values for breast cancer with the relative risk values assigned to each survey response, which resulted in an overall relative risk value for breast cancer.
 Next, we recoded our breast cancer risk variable to be a binary variable indicating high risk of breast cancer (1) or lower risk of breast cancer (0).
-We used a relative risk value of 0.05 as our cutoff, as this is approximately double the median baseline risk for breast cancer.
+We used a relative risk value of 0.05 as our cutoff, as this is approximately double the median baseline risk for developing breast cancer within the next 10 years for all women.

 SEER 2010-2012 data available at: https://seer.cancer.gov/archive/csr/1975_2012/results_merged/topic_lifetime_risk.pdf (Table 4.17)

 ## Model
 For both our uninsured and breast cancer risk models, we trained and tested multiple models using Civis Analytics’s proprietary software, CivisML, to find the best performing ones.

+We used a two-step modeling process to avoid a reverse ecological fallacy problem, or an exception fallacy, which is when one makes an inaccurate conclusion about a group of people based off a few exceptional cases.
+For the first step in our workflow, we trained a model on individual-level data, where each row was a person.
+In the second step, we trained a model on geographic-level data, where we used the same features as the individual-level model but we aggregated the values by our geographic-level of interest (in this case, Census tracts).
+We then used our geographic-level model to predict the proportion of women who are uninsured and/or at-risk of developing breast cancer in each Census tract in Chicago.
+We took weighted averages of these values to calculate the proportion of women who are uninsured and/or at-risk of developing breast cancer in each Chicago Community Area.

-We used an extra trees classifier model to predict an individual’s likelihood of having health insurance.
-The features in this model include proprietary data from Civis Analytics, such as an individual’s past history of health insurance.
+For our uninsured model, we used an extra trees classifier for the individual-level model, and then we used a sparse logistic model for the geographic-level model.
+The features in these two models included proprietary data from Civis Analytics, such as an individual’s past history of health insurance.

-We used a random forest classifier model to predict a woman’s risk of developing breast cancer.
-The features in this model include proprietary data from Civis Analytics and the BRFSS 2016 data.
+For our breast cancer risk model, we used a random forest classifier for the individual-level model, and we also used a sparse logistic model for the geographic-level model.
+We appended BRFSS 2016 data to our modeling data to improve the model performance.
+Thus, to reduce the redundancy in the information captured by some of the variables, we limited the features we used to train our model to those with the most predictive value.

 ## Model Performance
 For both models, we looked at the ROC curve to evaluate each model and identify the best performing model.

-The ROC AUC for the extra trees classifier model we used to predict health insurance status is 0.702.
-The ROC AUC for the random forest classifier model we used to predict breast cancer risk is 0.831.
+For the extra trees classifier model we used to predict health insurance status at the individual level, the ROC AUC was 0.719.
+For the sparse logistic model we used to predict health insurance status at the geographic level, the ROC AUC was 0.664.

+For the breast cancer risk models, the random forest classifier model we trained on individual level data had a ROC AUC of 0.806.
+The sparse logistic model we used for the geographic-level model had an AUC of 0.552.

 ## How to Run the Code